-- This course provides the luxury of a variety of clinical placements, producing flexible graduates, which employers have praised.
+- Placements give you the optimum experience: The course provides the luxury of a variety of clinical placements, producing flexible graduates.

-- Small class sizes ensure high academic support and a unique clinical experience.
+- Support and opportunity: Small class sizes ensure high academic support and a unique clinical experience.

-You must complete the full MSc to be eligible to register with the HCPC and to work as a diagnostic radiographer.
+You must complete the full MSc (360 credits) to be eligible to register with the HCPC and to work as a Diagnostic Radiographer.
 Single module study is not available.

 Teaching, learning and assessment